An Introduction to NTFS

 install has file version numbers: 4.0.13x1.x, 5.00.2195.xxxx and 5.1.2600.x, respectively.

 And it has officially remained at version 3.1 ever since Windows XP was released, even though many new features were added in 2008, and at other times.
 The fsutil file system management command-line utility, first included with Windows XP, can be used to display a volume's NTFS version by entering: fsutil fsinfo ntfsinfo X: ; where X is a drive letter.
-The last screen shown here is from a Windows™ 10 machine:
+The last screen shown here is from a Windows™ 10 machine (which shows fsutil itself has new features):

 fsutil is a complex utility which will be described in